- University >

 Student workshops at the THM – study with commitment

-prof Dr. Katja Specht, Vice President Studies and Teaching, Technische Hochschule Mittelhessen
+Prof. Dr. Katja Specht, Vice President of Studies and Teaching, Technische Hochschule Mittelhessen

 Students from Labor10, Crowdsourcing, Team Efficiency and Team Racing, Technische Hochschule Mittelhessen - discussion